Citolab/aspcore-repository/README.md

-﻿# Citolab Repository for ASP.NET Core
+﻿# Deprecated: Citolab Repository for ASP.NET Core

+ # This repository is deprecated.
+Please use: https://github.com/Citolab/persistence

 This is a repository library that can be configured to use MongoDB or an in-memory database (using MemoryCache).
 There is also experimental support for SQL Server.